 LBC | Capital has retained Jael K.D.L.V.
 Chambers and Cultured Enuf to conduct a diversity audit and provide their recommendation with respect to next steps to help us move from our reality toward the biblical vision of God’s kingdom (Revelation 7:9-10).
 The audit will include a series of focus groups and surveys from all our constituent groups – students, faculty, staff, Board of Trustees, Corporation members, alumni and friends of LBC | Capital across all our locations (Lancaster, Philadelphia, and Washington, D.C.).
 It will reveal strengths and weaknesses and inform the development of a plan to maximize strengths and improve weaknesses as we continually align our efforts to God’s kingdom vision.

-Statements can share a vision, but statements must be followed by actions.
-In this Sept.
-9, 2020 video, President Kiedis shares action steps taken, where we’ve been and where we want to go.
+Statements can share a vision, but they must be followed by actions.
+This Sept.
+2020 video shares action steps taken, where we’ve been and where we want to go.

 We extend profound thanks to our Diversity Council, a group that has been speaking into this process with invaluable guidance and counsel.
 Director of Student Care Cherese Carter offers a safe space in Lancaster for students to share, and site directors Dr. Tanya Solomon and Dr. A. Michael Black are available to students at our Philadelphia and Washington, D.C. locations respectively.
 Use the Contact Form below to submit your question or comment.